 Ensuring that investors have access to material information so they can make informed investment decisions is critical to efficient market pricing and a cornerstone of federal and state securities laws.

-One of our roles at OTC Markets Group is to provide a tailored platform for companies to demonstrate compliance with U.S. securities regulations and assure their disclosure is publicly available.
+One of our roles at OTC Markets Group is to provide a tailored platform for companies to demonstrate compliance with U.S. securities regulations and assure their company disclosure is publicly available.
 To accomplish this objective, we consolidate disclosure filed with the SEC, banking regulators and non-U.S. exchanges.
 For companies that do not provide ongoing disclosure through a securities regulator, we offer the Alternative Reporting Standard (ARS).
 It provides a disclosure framework and a service that allows companies to publish their reports directly with OTC Markets to make information available to the market in a direct and consistent manner.

 Our website, www.otcmarkets.com, provides investors with a baseline of information for all companies that trade on our markets, providing the ability for investors to make informed decisions when they evaluate non-SEC reporting companies alongside companies that follow other reporting standards.

 We encourage investors to analyze company disclosures, check other information sources and do their own due diligence in researching companies and the people involved before making any investment.
 Because documents published under the Alternative Reporting Standards are available for all to see, investors often have questions regarding how the information disclosed affects a company’s tier designation.